 Fignomenal Dwarf Fig Tree Is Perfect for Container Gardening

 Fignomenal fig is a dwarf fig tree whose two-foot mature size makes it an ideal fig for growing in containers.
-Kept in a pot, it can be easily moved indoors for winter where the plant is not hardy.
+Kept it in a pot, this makes it easy to move indoors for winter where the plant is not hardy.
 Despite its small size, Fignomenal produces many fruits.

 Botanical name: Ficus carica ‘PT-DF-14’